taixingbi/coding-test/intro.md

  #### what I do in Kaden
  I work as a fullstack engineer.
  ##### Backend
- I work on rest API.
-Backend language use python/Java, framework use Django/Flask and Spring boot.
+ I am working on REST API.
+For backend language, I use python/Java, For the framework,  I use Django/Flask and Spring boot.

  ###### Database
- relational database: Mysql and Nosql: MogoDB.
+ I use Mysql for relational database and MogoDB for No-sql

  ###### video analysis
  setup real-time dataflow using Kafka and Spark